 This means all other education not covered by code F1 and P1.
 The educational course does not have to be residential.
-This code should be used if the young person has a confirmed offer of a course of higher education but is waiting for the course to start when their 19th birthday starts.
+This code should be used if the young person has a confirmed offer of a course of higher education but is waiting for the course to start.